Almond blossom in Andalucia

-If this rugged landscape could speak, it would testify to untold battles and conquests by both Moors and later Christian forces.
 This is the southernmost region of Spain.
 Less than 200 kilometers away lies Africa – little wonder that the Moors invaded and swept across Andalucia.
 These remarkable people left behind some of the finest architectural examples of their refined culture.
 Andalucia stretches from Huelva in the west to the Sierra de Los Filabres and Lorca in the East.
 Many regard Granada and the fabulous high Sierra Nevada (standing at 3,482 metres) as the hub of this astonishing region.
 The first view of the Sierra Nevada; a majestic hunched, spine of rock glistening with its mantle of snow in very early spring is a memory that abides for ever.
 The mountains seem to proudly guard the illustrious and beautiful city of Granada.
 Directly behind the great hulk of the Sierra Nevada lie the fertile hills and valleys of Las Alpujarras.

 It is within the magnificent Alpujarras, that around St Valentines day becomes clothed in a sea of pale pink blossom as hundreds of thousands of almond trees burst into life with a truly memorable show that can be seen from many kilometres away.

 Being in the midst of the Alpujarras, it is inevitable that we will discover that pink blossom has featured in very many of our images.
 It is hoped that early spring flowers will have emerged to complement the soft pink and it is very probable that we will visit and photograph pathways flanked with almond trees leading perhaps to plantations offering more regimented almond avenues.